 Busting Myths for Tendon Problems

-Myth One – Eccentric exercise is the best exercise for rehabilitating tendon.
+Myth One – Eccentric Exercise is the Best Exercise for Rehabilitating the Tendon.

-Whilst eccentric exercise (strengthening exercise where the muscle is lengthening) is the most researched, evidenced based program that is used, world renowned tendon specialist Professor Jill Cook from Latrobe University states that upon reflection, eccentric exercise by itself is deficient because it doesn’t address the specific requirements of a person.
-They may be OK for the middle aged male runner, but they aren’t that great for the younger sprinter or for the older person.
+Whilst eccentric exercise (strengthening exercise where the muscle is lengthening) is the most researched, evidence-based program that is used, world-renowned tendon specialist Professor Jill Cook from Latrobe University states that upon reflection, the eccentric exercise by itself is deficient because it doesn’t address the specific requirements of a person.
+They may be OK for the middle-aged male runner, but they aren’t that great for the younger sprinter or for the older person.

 More importantly, eccentric exercise doesn’t address the strength deficits of the muscle or of the body in general and they don’t address the new research findings of the brain’s and nervous system’s deficiency in activating the muscle.
 Therefore, eccentric exercises by themselves are quite deficient in being able to restore full function.